onfido/onfido-sdk-ui/test/TESTING_GUIDELINES.md

 # Testing guidelines

-Guide to Cucumber acceptance tests for JS SDK
+Guide to Cucumber acceptance tests for JS SDK.

+**Note:** Currently tests can be run only by Onfido people who have access to `monster` repository on Onfido's Bitbucket.

 ## Setup